avikhagol/avica/docs/source/index.rst

    casadir                   =   "path/to/monolithic-casa/casa-6.x.x-xx-py3.xx.xxx/"

    # optional-1
-   # picard_input_template is a template for the rPicard input file.
+   # picard_input_template the folder containing the rPicard input file.
    # target_dir is where pipeline output will be saved.
    # accor_solint is the number of solint partitions to use.